feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 ### Setting The Scene

 It's almost impossible to ignore the rise of Javascript in our industry.
-Whst atsrted out as an extension prject for Mozilla has grown into an ecosystem with more tentacles than an H.P.
+What started out as an extension project for Mozilla has grown into an ecosystem with more tentacles than an H.P.
 Lovecraft novel.

 So while there are aspects of the language that I find very uncomfortable to work with and that seem to be a bad fit for my brain, I feel compelled to give Javascript a fair